roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_send.rst

 If the ``--input`` is omitted, the default driver and device are selected.

-The ``--input-format`` option can be used to force the input file format.
-If it is omitted, the file format is auto-detected.
-This option is always required when the input is stdin.

 The path component of the provided URI is `percent-decoded <https://en.wikipedia.org/wiki/Percent-encoding>`_.
 For convenience, unencoded characters are allowed as well, except that ``%`` should be always encoded as ``%25``.

 For example, the file named ``/foo/bar%/[baz]`` may be specified using either of the following URIs: ``file:///foo%2Fbar%25%2F%5Bbaz%5D`` and ``file:///foo/bar%25/[baz]``.